REVIEW: Avengers - Endgame

 I saw Endgame twice over the past weekend, and overall, I think it’s a pretty decent movie.

-It takes an old premise and turns it into something that feels unique.
+It takes an old premise (the time travel collectathon) and turns it into something that feels unique.

 It shockingly lives up to the epic stakes that ten plus years of after credits sequences have set.

 Most importantly, it ends all the stories that needed to be ended with a respect for the characters and audience.

 So, before I go listing faults like the Isaac I am, know that more than 20 A list actors, the Russo brothers, and a gazillion animators did a fantastic job bringing this once in a lifetime movie into existence.
 There will never be another film quite like Endgame and the fans who think it’s a 10/10 masterpiece are fairly justified in giving it that rating…I just have a different opinion.

 …okay?
 We good?

 My problem with Endgame is that it’s not very clean.